 The simplest definition is: Retrofuturism is the future as envisioned by the past.

-Retrofuturist Genre – These are modern day art, literature, film, and more that mimic retro styles and visions of the future.
+Retrofuturist Genre – These are modern day art, literature, film, and more that mimic retro styles and visions of the future as envisioned by a previous era or time period.
 By some definitions, this can also include the flip side of that (often seen in Steampunk works) where modern or futuristic technologies are applied to a historic time.

 - Steampunk – Victorian era